Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Further Discussions

 \subsection{Incompatibility with AWQ}

 We found that AdaDim is incompatible to AWQ~\citep{lin2023awq}, which is another competitive weight-only quantization approach alongside GPTQ~\citep{frantar2022gptq}.
 The premise of AWQ is that when conventionally grouping the weights within each OC (per-OC quant.), each weight is multiplied by a unique hidden dimension of activations.
 When activation outliers emerge in a small subset of those channels, the corresponding weights (more sensitive ones) can be identified and scaled up.
 This effectively transforms the weight distribution such that sensitive weights now lie near the maximum of the distribution, so the min-max quantizer will near-losslessly quantize the scaled up outlier weights.
 In contrast, per-IC quantization groups weights within each IC, so all the weights end up \textit{sharing the same hidden dimension}; this results in all weights being \textit{scaled up equally}, which essentially nullifies AWQ's activation-based weight transformation.
-Nonetheless, we note that AWQ can indeed be applied to layers where AdaDim does not switch to per-IC quantization, which may further boost performance.
+Nonetheless, AWQ can indeed be applied to layers where AdaDim uses per-OC quantization, which may further boost performance.